SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 The four of them have 'Story rich' and 'Great Soundtrack' in their top-3 user-defined tags.
 This is unsurprising: users reviewing the games and assigning them tags are most probably broadly the same people.
 Reading these four games' reviews, then, there seems to be lexical patterns justifying the measurements made by the program.

 #### Anomaly? _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_
-_Night in the Woods_ is the only game of this cluster having a closer neighbour than the three other in this group: _VA-11 Hall-A: Cyberpunk Bartender Action_.
+_Night in the Woods_ is the only game of this cluster having a closer neighbour than the three others in this group: _VA-11 Hall-A: Cyberpunk Bartender Action_.
 Supposedly, this game's reviews should have more in common with *Night in the Woods*'s than this latter would have with the three other games.
 However, 'Story Rich' is the fourth user-defined tag, while 'Great Soundtrack' is absent of the list.
 Looking at the ten main tags for each game, nothing strikingly separates _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_ from _Undertale_, _To the Moon_ and _OneShot_.

 _VA-11 Hall-A: Cyberpunk Bartender Action_'s reviews contains numerous mentions of sex, sexuality and alcohol, and terms such as 'waifu'/'weeb' are recurrent.
 Although the reviews frequently refer to the story's depth and how it affected the reviewer, terms such as 'feelings', 'sad' or 'happy' are mainly absent.

 A possible link between this game and _Night in the Woods_ could be mental health issues, as terms directly related to these appear in the latter's review, and the former has mentions of alcoholism and personal or relational conflicts (in reference to the game's content). _VA-11 Hall-A: Cyberpunk Bartender Action_'s bring more information, as there are frequent mentions of the game's music as being great, as well as comments on beautiful visuals and a focus on storytelling.
 The writing is pointed at, though for being shallow and boring.
-These elements brings the game closer to the cluster previously observed but does not give any indication of a specific similarity with *Night in the Woods* (whose negative reviews mostly mention of the developer, Alec Holowka's suicide).
+These elements bring the game closer to the cluster previously observed but does not give any indication of a specific similarity with *Night in the Woods* (whose negative reviews mostly mention of the developer, Alec Holowka's suicide).

 _VA-11 Hall-A: Cyberpunk Bartender Action_ can be understood as an anomaly when comparing these games' reviews.
 While it is crucial to keep in mind that this analysis is based on a non-exhaustive overview and that striking resemblances between both games may have been overlooked, this suggests that the game embeddings are built on elements that are not as obvious to the human eye as topics and words choice, at least not only.
 There are most probably strong elements behind the game embeddings that are inaccessible to us.